sh4zbot/chess-streak-calc/README.md

 Longest streak: 45 Probabilty of the streak happening when it happend: 5.634% .......................................................................

-hikaru has played 52315  with an avarge win chance of 83.6% From this the longest expcted streak would be:  60 (Roughly estimated with # of games and avg win chance)
+hikaru has played 52315 games with an avarge win chance of 83.6% From this the longest expcted streak would be:  60 (Roughly estimated with # of games and avg win chance)

 Other streaks (games won, chance, date)